hashicorp/consul/website/source/docs/agent/checks.html.md

   addresses, and the first successful connection attempt will result in a successful check.
 This type of check should be preferred over a script that uses `netcat` or another external process to check a simple socket operation.
-  By default, TCP checks will be configured with a request timeout equal to the check interval, with a max of 10 seconds.
+  By default, TCP checks will be configured with a request timeout of 10 seconds.
   It is possible to configure a custom TCP check timeout value by specifying the `timeout` field in the check definition.

 * <a name="TTL"></a>Time to Live (TTL) - These checks retain their last known state for a given TTL.
 The state of the check must be updated periodically